Why Might Someone Need Arthritis Surgery?

+Arthritis can affect people of all ages, and people from all backgrounds, so it is important to understand what arthritis is and why arthritis surgery might be suggested by a specialist.
 There are more than 30 joints in the foot and ankle – many of which can be affected by arthritis.
 Depending on the location, type and severity of your arthritis, surgery may be suggested.
-There are three types of surgical procedures:

 - arthroscopic debridement – this is ‘keyhole’ surgery where your surgeon places a tiny camera into the affected joint and then using tiny instruments, removes damaged tissue, loose bits of cartilage and any bony spurs